Healthcord Webinar Series

-The human immune system is quite complex and involves several different organs, which is why we have chosen to focus in on one component of this system, the immune cells.
+The human immune system is quite complex and involves several different organs, so we have chosen to focus on one component of this system, the immune cells.

-The immune system consists of a number of different immune cells each with specific functions in the immune response.
-All of these cells are derived from a single type of stem cell known as a hematopoietic stem cells.
+The immune system consists of a number of different immune cells, each with specific functions in the immune response.
+All of these cells are derived from a single type of stem cell known as a hematopoietic stem cell.

-Within the body hematopoietic stem cells are located in the bone marrow.
-In addition, cord blood represent another source of hematopoietic stem cells.
+Within the body, hematopoietic stem cells are located in the bone marrow.
+In addition, cord blood represents another source of hematopoietic stem cells.